BrianInGermany/IdeaStackr/README.md

 2;q;Brian;23;Cards can be declared as 'q', 'o' or 'p'.;Declaring info type can be useful for citing works later.
 Q is for quote, O for my opinion, and P for paraphrase.
 3;p;The Bible;456;Paraphrase example;Treat others like you want to be treated.
 ```
+- Caveat: do not use ";" (semicolons) in your data.
+Substitute them with some other symbol.

 ### 2. Card generation